Guilford, Connecticut

-Guilford is a town in New Haven County, Connecticut, that borders Madison, Branford, North Branford, and Durham.
+Guilford is a town in New Haven County, Connecticut, United States.
+It borders Madison, Branford, North Branford, and Durham.
 It is situated on I-95 and the Connecticut coast.
 The town is part of the South Central Connecticut Planning Region.
-The population was 22,073 at the 2020 census.
+The population was 22,264 at the July 2024 estimate made by the United States Census Bureau.

 History

 Prior to European colonization, the area that became Guilford was the site of Menunkatuck, a Quinnipiac village.
 The Quinnipiac spoke Quiripi, one of the Eastern Algonquian branches of the Algonquian language family.

 By 1614, the Dutch had surveyed, charted, and established New Netherland, a colonial province, with claimed territories from the Delmarva Peninsula to Cape Cod.
 This included claims over the Quinnipiac territory.
 However, a lack of any significant Dutch presence in the area gave English settlers an opportunity to settle in the Quinnipiac territory.
 Dutch claims over land that included Menunkatuck (and would later include Guilford) remained until the 1674 Treaty of Westminster that ended the Third Anglo-Dutch War.

 In June 1637 during the Pequot War, a force of 100 English soldiers and Narragansett, Mohegan, and Montauk allies arrived from Long Island in pursuit of the Pequot grand sachem Sassacus near Menunkatuck.
 At a neck of land known today as Sachems Head, they captured and executed three Pequot sachems before continuing on west in pursuit of Sassacus.

 In 1639, after landing in the plantation of Quinnipiaic (later known as New Haven) via ship from England, a group of 24 English Puritan families led by Rev. Henry Whitfield chose to settle almost 13 miles away near Menukatuck.
 During their voyage from England, the settlers drafted and signed the Plantation Covenant on June 1, 1639 (O.S.).
 The text of the covenant is memorialized by an engraved pink Stony Creek granite slab at the corner of Old Whitfield and Whitfield streets.
 On September 29, 1639 (O.S.), the colonists secured a land grant for their settlement from Shaumpishuh, the female sachem of Menunkatuck.

 Guilford was admitted to New Haven Colony in 1643.
 In 1664, New Haven Colony, including Guilford, joined Connecticut Colony.